Skip to main content

 (ii) Each License Exception described in part 740 of the EAR supersedes General Prohibition Two if all terms and conditions of a given License Exception are met by the exporter or reexporter.

-(3) General Prohibition Three—Foreign-direct product (FDP) rules. (i) You may not, without a license or license exception, export from abroad, reexport, or transfer (in-country) foreign- “direct products” subject to the EAR pursuant to § 734.9 if such items are subject to a license requirement in part 736, 742, 744, 746, or 764 of the EAR .
+(3) General Prohibition Three—Foreign-direct product (FDP) rules. (i) You may not, without a license or license exception, export from abroad, reexport, or transfer (in-country) foreign- “direct products” or other foreign-produced items subject to the EAR pursuant to § 734.9 if such items are subject to a license requirement in part 736, 742, 744, 746, or 764 of the EAR .

 (ii) Each license exception described in part 740 of the EAR supersedes General Prohibition Three if all terms and conditions of a given license exception are met and none of the restrictions of § 740.2 or § 744.11(a) apply.